What is GSTR - 9?

 - Supplies received from composition dealer, goods sent on approval and deemed supplies.

-- HSN-wise summary of outward supplies
+- HSN-wise summary of outward and inward supplies

 - Late fee payable and paid.